 I am not from Illinois.
 Can I become an Illinois resident after I am admitted?

 To establish residency, a person must reside in Illinois for one year primarily for other than educational purposes.
 If you are not a resident of Illinois, once you are a student, you cannot qualify for Illinois resident tuition rates.
 See the University of Illinois University Academic Programs and Services website for more details.

 What is the length of the MS program?
 Can I attend part time?

 The MS program at UIC is a fulltime, 23-month year program only.
 There is not a part time option.

 When are the OT classes offered?

 Classes are all offered during the day, typically between 8am and 5pm.
-Some electives are offered in the evening, but regular evening attendance is not required.
-There are occasionally some class related activities such as visiting community practicum sites that must be completed in the evenings or on a weekend.
+Electives are optional, and some electives are offered in the evening, but regular evening attendance is not required.
+There are occasionally some class- related activities such as visiting community practicum sites that must be completed in the evenings or on a weekend.

 What is the size of each OT class?